By Debbie Butcher, Albuquerque Rose Society

 YEARLY ROSE SHOWS

-The society has continued to hold rose shows every year, with the 68th spring show scheduled in May 2017.
-The society had a fall show for many years as well, but beginning in 2008 the society replaced the second judged show with a rose exhibition that provides an opportunity to exhibit roses in a non-competitive atmosphere.
-Working with other member organizations of the Council of Albuquerque Garden Clubs, members of the Albuquerque Rose Society exhibit and judge roses at the annual State Fair Flower Shows.
+The society has continued to hold rose shows every year, with that includes categories for roses, rose arrangements, and rose photographs.
+Beginning in 2008 the society replaced the second judged show with a rose exhibition that provides an opportunity to exhibit roses in a non-competitive atmosphere.

 PRUNING DEMONSTRATIONS EACH SPRING